 We are developing our PX Integrated Solution to have a broad set of applications in single cell and tissue analysis.
-Examples of applications for our PX Integrated Solution will include but will not be limited to the following:
+Examples of applications for our PX Integrated Solution may include but are not limited to the following:

 - Single cell RNA counting for differential gene expression: Targeted gene panels (with customization available) for specific research areas and diagnostic applications to measure the gene expression within each cell.
-The imaging readout will also provide cell morphology information. - Single cell proteomics: Targeted protein panels for specific research areas and diagnostic applications to measure intracellular and surface proteins. - Single cell RNA sequencing for variant detection: In situ sequencing of selected gene targets directly within each cell while also simultaneously providing phenotype data for each cell, such as binding of antigens to B cells. - Spatial RNA and proteomics applications for tissue in development: Targeted panels (with customization available) for specific basic and translational research applications to measure gene transcription and protein expression within tissue and then link this information to additional phenotypic data to help provide biological context.
+It is anticipated that the imaging readout will also provide cell morphology information. - Single cell proteomics: Targeted protein panels for specific research areas and diagnostic applications to measure intracellular and surface proteins. - Single cell RNA sequencing for variant detection: In situ sequencing of selected gene targets directly within each cell while also simultaneously providing phenotype data for each cell, such as binding of antigens to B cells. - Spatial RNA and proteomics applications for tissue in development: Targeted panels (with customization available) for specific basic and translational research applications to measure gene transcription and protein expression within tissue and then link this information to additional phenotypic data to help provide biological context.